rolker/project11/README.md

 ## Major components and concepts

-A typical setup has a ROS master running on the robot with some key nodes including the `mission_manager`, the `helm_manager` and the `udp_bridge`.
-The operator station runs a separate ROS master that also runs a `udp_bridge` node as well as `camp`, the CCOM Autonomous Mission Planner which provide a planning and monitoring interface.
+A typical setup has a ROS core running on the robot with some key nodes including the `mission_manager`, the `helm_manager` and the `udp_bridge`.
+The operator station runs a separate ROS core that also runs a `udp_bridge` node as well as `camp`, the CCOM Autonomous Mission Planner which provide a planning and monitoring interface.

 ### Operator user interface - CAMP